 There is a common misconception that the principles of sustainability and green building design are at odds with those of historic preservation.
 Quite the opposite is true: historic buildings offer effective solutions to save energy and continued use of buildings and materials with an existing carbon footprint within their manufacture and installation reduces new environmental effects as well as amortizing the past impacts.
+Additionally, building systems and components, like HVAC or lighting, that do not contribute to the historic character of a building can be updated without triggering historic review at all.
 Maintaining existing buildings and improving their energy performance will help the District meet its sustainability goals as the District, like any major city, cannot build its way out of these impacts.